djwrisley/djwrisley.github.io/HDME/README.md

 # HDME - Spatial Humanities Workshop

-A responsive static website for the Spatial Humanities Workshop at ESU 2025, held in historic Besançon.
+A Jekyll-powered static website for the Spatial Humanities Workshop at ESU 2025, held in historic Besançon.

 ## Overview